Legal Advice for Compensation Insurance Claims & TPD Payouts

 The majority of Queensland companies have WorkCover coverage for workplace accident insurance.
 If your company is self-insured, you must contact their insurer to make an occupational injury claim.

-If WorkCover rejects your case, it will provide a “WorkCover Review of Decision” explaining its decision to deny benefits.
-Similarly, WorkCover may have accepted your claim for some time, only to issue you a “Reasons for Decision” that instantly closes your case (eg. when a WorkCover doctor has advised that your occupational injury has now ceased or that something else was the leading cause of your harm).
+If WorkCover rejects a workers’ compensation case, it will provide a “WorkCover Review of Decision” explaining its decision to deny benefits.
+Similarly, WorkCover may have accepted a claim for some time, only to issue a “Reasons for Decision” that instantly closes your case (e.g., when a WorkCover doctor has advised that an occupational injury has now ceased or that something else was the leading cause of harm).

-If you have received a “Reasons for Decision” from WorkCover, you must appeal their decision within 3 months with the Workers Compensation Regulator.
-QLD WorkCover regularly denies claims of injured employees, and our lawyers are experienced in reversing this outcome.
+If you receive a “Reasons for Decision” from WorkCover, you can appeal their decision within 3 months with the Workers Compensation Regulator.
+QLD WorkCover regularly denies claims of injured employees, and experienced personal injury lawyers know how to reverse this outcome.

 Failing to appeal a ruling within 3 months often means you cannot seek work accident compensation.
-If this is your situation, please contact our legal team now at 1800 700 125.
+If this is your situation, our legal team can explain your rights.
+1800 700 125

-In Queensland, Workcover lawyers typically provide legal services on a “no win, no fee” basis, meaning they’ll only receive payment when you get a lump sum payment.
-The Queensland Law Society regulates their fees, typically a percentage of your lump sum compensation.
+In Queensland, Workcover lawyers typically provide legal services on a “no win, no fee” basis, meaning they’ll only receive payment for a successful outcome.
+The Queensland Law Society regulates the fees for lawyers and lump sum compensation.

 The time it takes to receive compensation from Workcover Queensland depends on the complexity of your case and the extent of your injuries.
-Generally, it can take a few weeks to several months.
-When you contact us for your free comprehensive case review, your lawyer will let you know your approximate settlement time.
+Generally, it can take a few weeks to several months

-If your boss disputes your workers’ compensation claim, our Brisbane WorkCover lawyers will represent you in negotiations and fight for your legal rights.
-Remember, Splatt Lawyers charges nothing until we win your compensation claim, so you have no financial risk.
+If your boss disputes a workers’ compensation claim, our Brisbane WorkCover lawyers can represent you in negotiations regarding your legal rights.

 Queensland Law Society Accredited Personal Injury Specialist logo